michael2008/ME-Live-Doc/docs/user-guide.md

 ### Usage Guide for MeshExpert Center

-Installation steps are as follows:

 1. Find the MeshExpert Installer.exe, double click it, and proceed according to the installation guide.
 If you have installed an older version, please uninstall the old version first.

-2. Restart the system or open Start MeshExpert under DataMesh entry on the Start Menu to start the service.
+2. Start the MeshExpert Center when you need to use it.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/17921380/28349498-c363fb44-6c75-11e7-89b7-3868e209a198.png" width=500>